hoangton/smartcash/smarthive/seven-steps.rst

   simple description of the objectives.
-Explain early in your proposal exactly how it will benefit the SmartCash network, how much SmartCash you are requesting, how you arrived at this value, and finally who you are and how you plan to do the work. smartcash holder should be able to immediately get an idea of what you are proposing from the first few lines of your proposal.
+Explain early in your proposal exactly how it will benefit the SmartCash network, how much SmartCash you are requesting, how you arrived at this value, and finally who you are and how you plan to do the work.
+SmartCash holder should be able to immediately get an idea of what you are proposing from the first few lines of your proposal.